• Skip to main content

 Complete instructions for smoking ham (non-spiral-sliced) on the Big Green Egg

-These directions and glaze recipe are ideal for smoked ham on the Big Green Egg when you have an old school ham, not the spiral sliced version so popular these days.
+These directions and glaze recipe are ideal for smoked ham on the Big Green Egg (or other smoker) when you have an old school ham, not the spiral sliced version so popular these days.

 We realized there was a need for this when we wanted to smoke a ham on the Egg and could find very little in the way of recipes, tutorials or instructions except for those designed for spiral sliced hams.